-The RS-ORCA product family is available in several different form factors, both supporting 5 synchronously sampled hydrophone inputs, with configurable sampling rates up to 768 kHz on 1 channel or 384 kHz on all 5 channels.
-Whilst deployed the RS-ORCA can autonomously process noise data to standards required by the EU Marine Strategy Framework Directive.
+The ORCA product family is available in several different form factors, both supporting 5 synchronously sampled hydrophone inputs, with configurable sampling rates up to 768 kHz on 1 channel or 384 kHz on all 5 channels.
+Whilst deployed the ORCA can autonomously process noise data to standards required by the EU Marine Strategy Framework Directive.
 Processed and raw data can either be streamed via Ethernet or WiFi, or stored on up to 4 TB of internal solid state memory.

 A Flexible Passive Acoustic Recorder